insected/bobbae_gcp-wiki/IAP.md

 [IAP](https://cloud.google.com/iap/) lets you establish a central authorization layer for applications accessed by HTTPS, so you can use an application-level access control model instead of relying on network-level firewalls.

-Use identity and context to guard access to your applications and VMs.

 ### Concepts